Multi-scale Modeling of the Electro-viscoelasticity of Charged Polymers in Combined Flow and Electric Fields: Molecular Dynamics Simulation Details

-To simulate polymer chains under the different flow schemes studied in this work, the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) was used \cite{Thompson_2022}.
-The polymer chains themselves were modeled using the Kremer-Grest model, which treats the chains as a collection of monomers in a ball-spring fashion, where non-bonded monomers are purely repulsive with each other \cite{Kremer_1990,Smook_2024,Aoyagi_2000,Mees_2023}.
-To capture the non-linearity of the stiffness of the polymer under deformation, the spring used is the finite-extensible nonlinear elastic (FENE) defined in terms of the following energy potential
+We compare our constitutive model to the bulk stress response from molecular dynamics (MD) simulations of an unentangled polymer melt using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS)\cite{Thompson_2022}.
+The polymer chains are modeled using a standard Kremer-Grest bead-spring model, which represents each chain as a collection of monomers (beads) connected by springs, where non-bonded monomers are purely repulsive with each other \cite{Kremer_1990,Smook_2024,Aoyagi_2000,Mees_2023}.
+To capture the non-linearity of the stiffness of the polymer under finite deformations, we apply the finite-extensible nonlinear elastic (FENE) potential for all bonded monomers defined by,

-where $K$ is analogous to a spring constant, $R_0$ is the maximum length extension of the bonds, and $r$ is the current distance between the two point masses \cite{Thompson_2022}.
-The other force interaction is the purely repulsive forces felt between monomers, described as a Lennard-Jones potential when the distance between monomers is shorter than the cutoff distance of $r_c=2^{\frac{1}{6}}\sigma$
+where $K$ is analogous to the spring constant, $R_0$ is the maximum extensibility of the bonds, and $r$ is the current distance between the two monomers \cite{Kremer_1990}.
+All bonded and non-bonded monomer interactions are described by the Lennard-Jones (LJ) potential,

-where $\sigma$ and $\epsilon$ are the zero distance and the well depth of the Lennard-Jones potential.
-Finally, to avoid cross-bonding of the polymer chains, $K$ and $R_0$ are parameterized to the following \cite{Kremer_1990}